 Themes and Publications

-Major publications by the Academy include the collaborative reports published each fellowship year (No Shortcuts: Selective Migration and Integration, May 2009; Turkey, Its Neighbors and the West, June 2010; Global Shift: How the West Should Respond to the Rise of China, June 2011; The Global Resource Nexus: The Struggles for Land, Energy, Food, Water, and Minerals, May 2012; The Democratic Disconnect: Citizenship and Accountability in the Transatlantic Community, May 2013; Liberal Order in a Post-Western World, May 2014; and Faith, Freedom, and Foreign Policy: Challenges for the Transatlantic Community, April 2015) and The State of the Transatlantic World, a collection of essays by alumni of the Academy published annually beginning in 2014.
+Major publications by the Academy include the collaborative reports published each fellowship year (No Shortcuts: Selective Migration and Integration, May 2009; Turkey, Its Neighbors and the West, June 2010; Global Shift: How the West Should Respond to the Rise of China, June 2011; The Global Resource Nexus: The Struggles for Land, Energy, Food, Water, and Minerals, May 2012; The Democratic Disconnect: Citizenship and Accountability in the Transatlantic Community, May 2013; Liberal Order in a Post-Western World, May 2014; Faith, Freedom, and Foreign Policy: Challenges for the Transatlantic Community, April 2015; and Russia: A Test for Transatlantic Unity, May 2016), as well as The State of the Transatlantic World 2014 and 2015, collections of essays by alumni of the Academy.
 Additionally, two of the collaborative reports have been expanded and published as edited volumes: R. H. Linden et al., Turkey & Its Neighbors: Foreign Relations in Transition, (Boulder, Colorado: Lynne Rienner, 2012) and P. Andrews-Speed et al., Want, Waste or War?
 The Global Resource Nexus and the Struggle for Land, Energy, Food, Water and Minerals, (New York: Routledge, 2015).